mashenkeisraeli/hittite_emotions/README.md

 # hittite_emotions
-The “Akkadian and Hittite Emotions in Context (AHEC) – Towards a Lexicon of Emotions in Cuneiform Texts from Ancient Mesopotamia and Hittite Anatolia” is a collaboration between Johannes Gutenberg-Universität Mainz and University of Tel Aviv, funded by DFG.
+The “Akkadian and Hittite Emotions in Context (AHEC) – Towards a Lexicon of Emotions in Cuneiform Texts from Ancient Mesopotamia and Hittite Anatolia” is a collaboration between Johannes Gutenberg-Universität Mainz and University of Tel Aviv, funded by DFG. <br>
+Project members: Prof. Doris Prechel, Prof. Ulrike Steinert, Prof. Amir Gilan, Maria Molina, Letizia Savino

 Types of Hittite emotional terms can be divided into 18 macrodomains, corresponding in semantics with their Akkadian counterparts.<br>
 For instruction on annotation of semantics of emotions see [Guidelines](https://github.com/mashenkeisraeli/hittite_emotions/blob/main/Guidelines.pdf).<br>